Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: CBS as a Protocol

 \subsection{Conflict Based Search}

 CBS is a two-level heuristic search algorithm for solving MAPF optimally.
 We focus on the top-level which searches over ``Constraint Tree" (CT) nodes and describe its core search components (e.g., nodes, goal condition, etc).
-Algorithm \ref{alg:alg-cbs-protocol} describes the CBS Protocol which generalizes CBS and can be used to follow along.
+Algorithm \ref{alg:alg-cbs-protocol} describes the CBS Protocol (identical to CBS except for the \texttt{plan} API) and can be used to follow along.

 \textbf{CT Nodes:} At the high level, CBS employs a best-first search over CT nodes.
 Each CT node contains 1) a set of constraints, and 2) a set of agent paths, one for each agent, that satisfy the constraints.
 Each constraint prevents an agent from occupying certain space-time locations and is used to avoid collisions with other agents.
 Conceptually, each CT node represents a candidate solution.